FREE printable luggage tags for the kids when you sign up for our newsletter! Plus we share our best travel tips!

 Don't Miss our List of the Best Food from Jamaica, Dominican, Bahamas and more!
 Yum!

-Are you traveling with kids to the sunny Caribbean?
-First of all lucky you!
+Traveling with kids to the sunny Caribbean?
 What Caribbean food for kids is available you may be wondering?
 In the Caribbean the food is always fresh with the added twist of local spices.
 It is soooooooooo good!

 French fruit and tropical drinks are staples!
 Think pineapple smoothies!
 Fresh watermelon juice!
 Hello!
 These are so yum!
 Hotels and restaurants often create non-alcoholic drinks for kids too which is loads of fun!
 Teens love these!

 Rice and beans, chicken staples and plantains are some of the foods that are common across the Caribbean countries, however, each has their own unique twist and flavors!

 Here are the top foods from the islands that you simply can’t go home without trying.